Search

 }

-Example using -hov:to:show and -hov:to:zoom
+Example using -hov:in:show and -hov:in:zoom

-<a class="l--frame is--boxLink set--hov -ar:16/9 -bdrs:30" href="#banner-link">
+<a class="l--frame set--var:hov is--boxLink -ar:16/9 -bdrs:30" href="#banner-link">

-<img class="is--layer set--transition -hov:to:zoom" src="https://cdn.lism-css.com/img/a-1.jpg" width="960" height="640" loading="lazy" />
+<img class="is--layer has--transition -hov:in:zoom" src="https://cdn.lism-css.com/img/a-1.jpg" width="960" height="640" loading="lazy" />

-<div class="is--layer set--transition -hov:to:show -bgc" style="--bgc: rgb(0 0 0 / 40%); backdrop-filter: blur(6px)">
+<div class="is--layer has--transition -hov:in:show -bgc" style="--bgc: rgb(0 0 0 / 40%); backdrop-filter: blur(6px)">

 <div class="l--center -h:100% -c" style="--c: #fff">